separateurCreated with Sketch.

 We believe that we can do everything on our own, that we’ll be able to get ahead without having to show our weaknesses to other people.
 Perhaps we took a crash course in self-help and learned that we have to boost our self-esteem, but we went overboard.

 Each of us has talents and great value, but we’re not omnipotent.
-(New Age philosophy lies to us by telling us that the power of our mind is infinite, which is clearly not true.)
+(New Age gurus lie to us by telling us that the power of our mind is infinite, which is clearly not true.)

 We are not invincible

-For this reason, it doesn’t make sense to think that we’ll always be able to solve our problems on our own.
-We must leave fierce independence aside and recognize that we won’t be able to reach our goals in life without the help of others.
+For this reason, it doesn’t make sense to think that we can always resolve our problems on our own.
+Instead of always being fiercely independent, we should recognize that we can't reach our goals without asking for help from others.

 We don't like others to see our weaknesses

 Another danger is not asking for help because we don’t want others to know our weakness.
-“If they find out that this is happening to me, they’re not going to respect me as much,” we think.
-We prefer to remain on our imaginary pedestal rather than talk about our problem and ask for help.
+"If they find out that this is happening to me, they’re not going to respect me as much," we think.
+We proudly choose to preserve our independence rather than talking about our problem sand ask for help.

-What would we say about someone who’s suffering from pneumonia but refuses to go to the doctor?
+What would we think of someone who suffers from pneumonia but refuses to go to the doctor?
 We’d recognize that he’s foolish, wouldn’t we?
 He’s missing the opportunity to get well and live a better life.

-Well, that’s what happens in our lives when we find it difficult to ask for help because we’re weighed down by “what people will say.”
-Vanity ruins thousands of opportunities to get help.
+That’s exactly what happens in our lives when we resist asking for help out of fear of what other people will think or say.
+Vanity ruins thousands of opportunities people have to get help.

 So, how can we ask for help?